-Rabbit First Aid Kit
+A Rabbit First Aid Kit

 I’m sure you have have first aid items in your home for yourself or your family.
 Typically they are kept in a medicine cabinet or closet in a central area for everyone to find easily.
 Your bunny needs it’s own first aid supplies as well.
-Obviously you are not going to use a band aid on your bun or you’d have a terrible time removing it from their fur, but there are some common items you might already have.
+Obviously you are not going to use a band aid on your bun or you’d have a terrible time removing it from their fur, but there are some common items you may already have.

-I also keep blankets, towels, spare house key, grooming supplies, a to-go bag, playpen and pet carriers in the coat nook bench seat so I can grab whatever I need.
-There is nothing worse than feeling high anxiety and panic during an emergency and not knowing where things are.
-(I myself do still feel high anxiety and panic anytime something happens to one of my buns….that’s just my nature)
+I also keep blankets, towels, a spare house key, grooming supplies, a to-go bag, playpen and pet carriers in the coat nook bench seat so I can grab whatever I need.
+There is nothing worse than feeling high anxiety or panic during an emergency and not knowing where things are.
+Total disclosure…I myself do still feel high anxiety and panic anytime something happens to one of my buns….that’s just my nature.

-Items To Include In A First Aid Kit
+Why You Need A First Aid Kit

 - Tackle Box